PacificBiosciences/paraphase/docs/STRC.md

 ## Fields in the `json` file

 Fields shared across all genes are defined in the general [json file](json.md).
-The STRC locus includes the following unique field:
+The STRC locus includes the following unique field under `region_specific_info`:
 - `intergenic_depth`: Coverage depth at the `depth_region` defined in the configuration file, corresponding to the region between STRC and STRCP1.
 This value is used to help identify deletions.
 A deletion of one copy of STRC or STRCP1 is associated with a deletion of the intergenic region, where the intergenic depth becomes comparable to the genome hapoid depth.

 ## Visualizing haplotypes